-MCSO has been consistently providing the trainings required by Goal 4, and it will continue to do so.
+MCSO has been consistently providing the required Goal 4 trainings, and it will continue to do so.
 Because of its work over the past several years to provide the trainings required by Goal 4, MCSO asserts that it is in compliance with Goal 4.
 The enhanced TSAR training addressed Goal 4.